Margarita: Origin

 Another common origin tale begins the cocktail's history at the legendary Balinese Room in Galveston, Texas, where, in 1948, head bartender Santos Cruz created the margarita for singer Peggy Lee.
 He supposedly named it after the Spanish version of her name, Margarita.

 The first known publication of a margarita recipe was in the December 1953 issue of Esquire, with a recipe calling for an ounce of Sierra tequila, a dash of triple sec, and the juice of half a lime or lemon.
 A recipe for a tequila-based cocktail first appeared in the 1930 book My New Cocktail Book by G. F. Steele.
-Without noting a specific recipe or inventor, a drink called the Tequila Daisy was mentioned in the Syracuse Herald as early as 1936.
+Without noting a specific recipe or inventor, a drink called the Tequila Daisy was mentioned in the Syracuse Herald-Journal as early as 1936.
 Margarita is Spanish for Daisy, which is a nickname for Margaret.

 A later, certainly false, story is that the margarita was invented in October 1961, at a party in Houston, Texas, by partygoers Robert James "Rusty" Thomson, Miguel "Gonzo" Gonzalez and Oliver "rocket silver" Gonzalez while acting as bartenders.
 They concocted a mixture of equal parts tequila, Controy orange liqueur, lime, and crushed ice in a salt-rimmed glass.